tzipperle/mplstyle/docs/use.rst

 	fig.tight_layout()
 	plt.show()

 Makes 3rd plot similar to 1st and 2nd.
 Then shows all three together.
-Figure 4 illustrates these three plots with their respective configurations.
+Figure 4 illustrates these three plots with their respective configurations written in the title and placed near each plot.

 .. figure:: img/select_style2.png
    :width: 100%